TGAC/COPO-documentation/help/glossary.rst

      an elephant.

    Genomics
-     The study of all or a substantial portion of the genes of an organism as a dynamic system, over time, to determine how those genes interact and influence biological pathways, networks, and physiology.
+     The study of all or a substantial portion of the genes of an organism as a dynamic system over time, to determine how those genes interact and influence biological pathways, networks and physiology.

+   Genomics profile
+     In COPO, a Genomics (work) profile refers to a collection of research objects or components containing data from a life science research project or study that involves genome sequencing and analysis.
+Its data is not associated with a particular project brokered through COPO.

+     Please see :ref:`genomics-profile-walkthrough` for additional information.

+   Genomics profile component
+     A component or research object that orignates from the sequencing and analysis of an organism's genes and comprises a Genomics (work) profile in COPO.
+It is linked to Genomics profile because it is not associated with any of the projects that COPO supports.

+     Examples include samples, reads, assemblies, sequence annotations, single-cell and images.

+     See :ref:`genomics-profile-components` for more information.

    :abbr:`HTTP (Hypertext Transfer Protocol)`
      A :wikipedia:`protocol <HTTP>` that allows communication between different systems.
 Similar to